Business Intelligence

 Improving Data Infrastructure

 A solid data infrastructure is the backbone of effective real-time AI.
-According to IDC Research, 47% of North American enterprises reported that generative AI had a major influence on their connectivity strategies in 2024, compared to just 25% in mid-2023 [9].
+IDC Research found the share of North American enterprises reporting that generative AI had a major influence on their connectivity strategy nearly doubled between mid-2023 and 2024, to roughly half [9] — and that direction of travel has held since.
 This shift underscores the urgent need for infrastructure upgrades.

 One solution is edge computing, which reduces latency by processing data closer to its source.
 For instance, both an online gaming platform and a smart city used edge servers to handle high-demand periods, ensuring faster response times and smoother operations.